metosin/malli/docs/function-schemas.md

 Smallest failing invocation is `(str 0 0)`, which returns `"00"`, which is not an `:int`.
 Looks good.

 But, why `mg/function-checker` is not enabled by default?
-The reason is that it uses generartive testing, which is orders of magnitude slower than normal validation and requires an extra dependency to `test.check`, which would make `malli.core` much heavier.
-This would be expecially bad for CLJS bundle size.
+The reason is that it uses generative testing, which is orders of magnitude slower than normal validation and requires an extra dependency to `test.check`, which would make `malli.core` much heavier.
+This would be especially bad for CLJS bundle size.

 ### Function Guards